1. Introduction - the opening address, 1:1-10

 alla "but [even]" - Adversative with an ascensive kai, as NIV; "but even if we or an angel ...", Barclay.

 ean + subj. "if" - if [we should preach].
-Conditional sentence 3rd. class, where the condition has the possibility of being realized, "if, as the case may be ..... then [let him be cursed]."
+Introducing a conditional sentence 3rd. class, where the condition has the possibility of being realized, "if, as the case may be ..... then [let him be cursed]."

-aggeloV (oV) "[or] an angel [from heaven]" - Paul is making the point that the gospel is immutable, and does so with a bit of exaggeration - it is unlikely that an angel from heaven would convey a false message from God.
+aggeloV (oV) "[or] an angel" - Paul is making the point that the gospel is immutable, and does so with a bit of exaggeration - it is unlikely that an angel from heaven would convey a false message from God.
 Of course, he may have in mind Satan, a fallen angel.

 ex + gen. "from" - out of, from [heaven].
 Expressing source/origin.
 The prepositional phrase "out of heaven" is adjectival, modifying "angel".

-para + acc. "other than" - besides, beyond.
+para + acc. "other than" - besides, beyond [which].
 Again possibly "in addition to" the one preached by Paul, but better "beyond [that which]", Bruce, so "in departure from", or better "as opposed to", "at variance with", Fung, "contrary to what we proclaimed to you", NRSV.

 euhggelisameqa (euaggelizw) aor. "we preached" - Paul probably uses the plural to include the other members of the missionary team that evangelized Galatia.